react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 It looks pretty awesome!
 I don't know how to constrain the `Board` to maintain a square aspect ratio, but this should be easy to add later.

 Think about it for a moment.
-We just went from nothing to being able to move the `Knight` on a beautiful `Board` by changing `knightPosition`:
+We just went from nothing to being able to move the `Knight` on a beautiful `Board` by changing the `knightPosition`:

 -------------------
 ```js